Guide to choosing the best sports headphones.

 They are IP54 certified.
 They are a sports headset and can withstand dust, but we would have liked to see a higher waterproof rating considering the price.
 That said, they withstand splashes and sweat without problems.

 They integrate dynamic drivers that work with a wide frequency response from 5 to 21kHz.
 The sound experience is solid.
-The open design lets external noise through, although not like helmets that work with microphones designed for the transparency function.
+The open design lets external noise through, although not like headphones that work with microphones designed for the transparency function.

 On the other hand, when using the Focus mode with the corresponding tips we notice a lively audio with deep bass and crisp treble.
 The bass does not distort at high volumes and at low volumes maintains a good presence.